Free delivery on orders over €100

 Although it can give a fresh feeling to rinse your teeth with water after brushing, according to dentists it seems better not to brush your teeth after brushing.
+However, it is better than not brushing your teeth at all.
 As tempting as glass of water after brushing, you better leave it alone.
 Can you also brush your teeth with water?
 And do you have to wet your brush beforehand?
 In this blog everything about brushing your teeth with or without water.

 In a study by The Telegraph, it was described that you’d better quit that refreshing glass of water after brushing your teeth.
 Or rinse your mouth with water.
 In fact, it is better to brush your teeth without water.
 It is better for your enamel and gums not to rinse extra with water.

 There are a number of dentists who have provided tips on how best to brush your teeth.
 An important tip is not to rinse with water after brushing.
 Why actually?

 Dr Mike Heffernan and Dr Toby Edwards-Lunn explain that acids can affect your enamel.

 “Usually this is not because of something acidic we eat, but because bacteria in the mouth convert the sugars from our food into acids.
 Sugar is in almost all foods.”